-The non-clinical spotlight series exists to shed light on all of the interesting paths that physical, occupational, and speech therapy professionals have taken.
-Today’s spotlight focuses on Twylla Kirchen, PhD, OTR/L, who went from occupational therapist to Occupational Therapy Program Director at Rocky Mountain College Occupational Therapy Doctorate Program.
-Want to be featured on The Non-Clinical PT?
-Know of someone who’d be a great person to interview?
-Please reach out today!
+Today’s non-clinical spotlight focuses on Twylla Kirchen, PhD, OTR/L, who went from occupational therapist to Occupational Therapy Program Director at Rocky Mountain College Occupational Therapy Doctorate Program.

 What is your full name and title?